Shubhangi-S/llm-phishing-detector/llm-url-detector-doc.md

 1. Finds potential phishing URLs in structured or unstructured emails.
 2. Labels each link as malicious or safe.
 3. Returns a clear JSON output with results.
-4. Includes a fallback or confidence score if there’s uncertainty.
+4. Includes a confidence score if there’s uncertainty.
 5. Stays within a 1500-token LLM limit.
 6. Uses smart tools like WHOIS, link unshortening, or pattern checks when needed.